Blackstone (BX) Investment Thesis

 Challenges

-Potential carried interest tax reform, increased regulation of private credit markets, evolving rules around retail investor access to alternatives.
-Changes in Federal Reserve leadership, tariff uncertainty, and U.S. midterm elections could create additional policy volatility.
+Potential carried interest tax reform, increased regulation of private credit (post-BCRED), and evolving rules on retail access to alternatives are all in play.
+Federal Reserve leadership transitions, ongoing tariff uncertainty, and U.S. midterm elections could create additional policy volatility.
+BX's traditional 30–50% premium to alt manager peers has already compressed.

 AI Infrastructure